-To fly the favours of so good a king; To pluck his indignation on thy head By the misprizing of a maid too virtuous For the contempt of empire.
+Your unfortunate son, BERTRAM This is not well, rash and unbridled boy, To fly the favours of so good a king, To pluck his indignation on thy head By the misprizing of a maid too virtuous For the contempt of empire.

-[Re-enter CLOWN.]

-O madam, yonder is heavy news within between two soldiers and my young lady.
+Re-enter CLOWN CLOWN O madam, yonder is heavy news within between two soldiers and my young lady.

-What is the matter?

-Nay, there is some comfort in the news, some comfort; your son will not be killed so soon as I thought he would.
+COUNTESS What is thematter?
+CLOWN Nay, there is some comfort in the news, some comfort; your son will not be kill'd so soon as I thought he would.

-Why should he be killed?

-So say I, madam, if he run away, as I hear he does: the danger is in standing to 't; that's the loss of men, though it be the getting of children.
-Here they come will tell you more: for my part, I only hear your son was run away.
+COUNTESS Why should he be kill'd?
+CLOWN So say I, madam, if he run away, as I hear he does the danger is in standing to 't; that's the loss of men, though it be the getting of children.
+Here they come will tell you more.
+For my part, I only hear your son was run away.

-[Enter HELENA and the two Gentlemen.]

-Save you, good madam.
+Enter HELENA and the two FRENCH GENTLEMEN SECOND GENTLEMAN Save you, good madam.

-Madam, my lord is gone, for ever gone.
+HELENA Madam, my lord is gone, for ever gone.

-FIRST GENTLEMAN.
-Do not say so.
+FIRST GENTLEMAN Do not say so.

-Think upon patience.-Pray you, gentlemen,- I have felt so many quirks of joy and grief That the first face of neither, on the start, Can woman me unto 't.-Where is my son, I pray you?

-Madam, he's gone to serve the Duke of Florence: We met him thitherward; for thence we came, And, after some despatch in hand at court, Thither we bend again.
+COUNTESS Think upon patience.
+Pray you, gentlemenI have felt so many quirks of joy and grief That the first face of neither, on the start, Can woman me unto 't.
+Where is my son, I pray you?
+FIRST GENTLEMAN Madam, he's gone to serve the Duke of Florence.
+We met him thitherward; for thence we came, And, after some dispatch in hand at court, Thither we bend again.

-Look on this letter, madam; here's my passport.
+HELENA Look on this letter, madam; here's my passport.

-[Reads.]
-'When thou canst get the ring upon my finger, which never shall come off, and show me a child begotten of thy body that I am father to, then call me husband; but in such a "then" I write a "never."
+[Reads] 'When thou canst get the ring upon my finger, which never shall come off, and show me a child begotten of thy body that I am father to, then call me husband; but in such a "then" I write a "never."
 This is a dreadful sentence.

-Brought you this letter, gentlemen?

-Ay, madam; And for the contents' sake, are sorry for our pains.
+COUNTESS Brought you this letter, gentlemen?
+FIRST GENTLEMAN Ay, madam; And for the contents' sake are sorry for our pains.

-I pr'ythee, lady, have a better cheer; If thou engrossest all the griefs are thine, Thou robb'st me of a moiety.
-He was my son: But I do wash his name out of my blood, And thou art all my child.-Towards Florence is he?
-FIRST GENTLEMAN.
+COUNTESS I prithee, lady, have a better cheer; If thou engrossest all the griefs are thine, Thou robb'st me of a moiety.
+He was my son; But I do wash his name out of my blood, And thou art all my child.
+Towards Florence is he?
+FIRST GENTLEMAN Ay, madam.